Have you used metaphors for your marketing efforts? What were the outcomes of your attempts?

 When people succumb to a disease, they feel “powerless”.
 Social norms may also dictate how people should behave, and losing control often denotes having a meltdown, throwing a tantrum or blowing our stack.

-An example of how control can be conveyed in advertising is shown below:
+An example of how control (or the lack of control) can be conveyed in advertising is shown below:

 An example of “Control” (or lack of control) is shown here (image source)